AD1529/Moodle-Log-Data-Consolidation/README.md

 SELECT shortname, startdate, enddate
 FROM mdl_course
 ```
-An example of specific course data extraction is provided in `package_name/execution/extract_course_data.py`.

 ### Clean the dataset
 You can either clean the entire dataset or each course individually by modifying the function *clean_records* in